talltechy/scripts_snippets/auto-update.md

   If any step fails (updating the package list, upgrading packages, or cleaning the cache), the script logs the failure, sends an email notification, and exits with a non-zero status code.

 - **Email Notification:**
   The script sends an email notification with the log file content to a specified email address upon completion.
 The email address is set using the `AUTO_UPDATE_EMAIL` environment variable from the configuration file.
+If optional SMTP settings are provided, the script uses them to send the email via a secure email relay.
 Ensure that `msmtp` or a similar secure email sending tool is installed and configured on your system.

 - **OS Check:**
   The script checks if it is running on Alpine Linux by looking for the `/etc/alpine-release` file.
 If the file is not found, the script logs a message and exits.